-PrEP, or Pre-Exposure Prophylaxis, is a pill you take every day if you are HIV negative to reduce your risk of becoming infected.
+PrEP, or Pre-Exposure Prophylaxis, is a pill you take every day if you are HIV negative to reduce your risk of becoming infected with HIV.
 PrEP will NOT protect against any other STD.
-It works best in combination with other HIV prevention methods, like condoms.
+It works best in combination with condoms.

 Often, HIV and other STD infections either don’t show any signs or symptoms, or they have flu-like symptoms.This is why it’s important to get tested on a regular basis.
 When symptoms do occur, they often show up as bumps or rashes on the genitals, discharge, discomfort, itching, or pain while urinating.
 Symptoms of an early HIV infection (Acute HIV) can be fever, rash, lymph node swelling, or other flu-like symptoms.
 Signs of Neurosyphilis can be ringing in the ears, hearing loss, or vision changes.
 Even an infection that doesn’t have symptoms can have long-lasting or irreversible effects if left untreated.
 If you notice something, don’t just ignore it or hope it goes away.
 Most STDs can be easily treated or cured, which will prevent you from passing them on to others.